osrf/gazebo_user_guide/src/started_interfaces_comms.md

 listener
 ~~~

-In a new terminal start Gazebo:
+In a new terminal, start Gazebo:

 ~~~
 gazebo